-Sec.
-12-865-12.
+Section 12-XXX-12.
 Age and Identity Verification

 - (a) Online gaming operators shall conduct a comprehensive identity check before an individual is allowed to open an internet gaming account.
 An online gaming operator may contract with a third-party for age and identity verification of individuals seeking to open an internet gaming account. - (b) The online gaming operator shall ensure that any individual under the legal age to participate is denied the ability to open an internet gaming account, deposit funds or participate in gaming.
-The comprehensive identity check shall include, at minimum, an identity search of the individual's name, date of birth, address, and last four digits of the individual's social security number, government issued identification card, including, but not limited to, a passport or other U.S. government issued travel document or tax identification number.
-In addition, prior to opening an internet gaming account, an online gaming operator shall utilize identity authentication questions that require a patron to provide information known only to the patron such as previous addresses or credit transactions, unless an alternate method of authentication of equal or greater security and effectiveness is approved in writing by the department.
+The comprehensive identity check shall include, at minimum, an identity search of the individual's name, date of birth, address, and last four digits of their social security number, government issued identification card, including, but not limited to a passport or other U.S. government issued travel document or tax identification number.
+In addition, prior to opening an internet gaming account, an online gaming operator shall utilize identity authentication questions that require a patron to provide information known only to the patron such as previous addresses or credit transactions.
 Where a prospective patron's age or identity information is rejected by the online gaming operator, the prospective patron shall be afforded a means to attempt to resolve the rejection by providing additional identifying information. - (c) An identity check to create an internet gaming account exclusively for the purpose of fantasy contests shall not be subject to the provisions of subsection (b) of this section.
-To verify the identity of a patron engaging exclusively in fantasy contests, an online gaming operator shall require the patron to submit the individual's full legal name, date of birth, address, and electronic mailing address.
-Online gaming operators shall take commercially and technologically reasonable measures to verify fantasy contest patrons' true identities and shall use such information, at a minimum, to enforce age restrictions.
-The patron shall also attest to the patron's age and authenticity of identity.
+To verify the identity of a patron engaging exclusively in fantasy contests, an online gaming operator shall require the patron to submit the individual's full legal name, date of birth, address, and email address.
+Online gaming operators shall take commercially and technologically reasonable measures to verify fantasy sports patrons' true identities and shall use such information, at a minimum, to enforce age restrictions.
+The patron shall also attest to their age and authenticity of identity.